boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 #### Show Value Labels

-This allows you to toggle the visibility of value labels.
+This feature enables you to switch the visibility of value labels.

 ![Show Value Labels](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/show-value-labels.png)